 To Sorority or Not?
 Rushing In…

 Are you rushing in?
-For parents of incoming freshman, you probably are starting to hear whispers about sorority rush.
-The way rush is handled for sororities are very different than fraternities.
+For parents of incoming freshmen, you probably are starting to hear whispers about sorority recruitment.
+The way recruitment is handled for sororities are very different than fraternities.
 Talk to any parent at any school, and you will not find too many who love the process.
 But like the process or not, sororities and fraternities do have their advantages, especially at a large college.

 At this point, you may be thinking why would I want my daughter to subject herself to going through this process?
 Personally speaking, while sorority life may not be for everyone, they do offer a lot of benefits including being extremely visible and active on campus, involvement in philanthropies, high academics and most importantly, they make the massive size of UF seem a little smaller.
 To this day, I can say I made lifelong friendships in my sorority at UF and, thanks to social media, have reconnected with some that I lost touch with over the years.